 Robby Layton, Ph.D.

 The arc of Rob’s career is built upon a portfolio of some of Colorado’s best-loved and award-winning parks, and proceeds to more than a decade of applying the lessons learned from designing great parks to the task of creating great park systems.
 For the past four years he has devoted himself to exploring the science behind the factors that affect citizen satisfaction and use related to public greenspace.
-Now, having completed the final requirements for his PhD,, he is ready to apply his understanding of the deeper issues and outcomes associated with public greenspace in the evolving urban environment to the practical application of making cities healthier and more sustainable.
+Now, having completed his Ph.D., he is applying his under-standing of the deeper issues and outcomes associated with public greenspace in the evolving urban environment to the practical application of making cities healthier and more sustainable.